 The Municipality of The Hague is our launching customer.
 With the cooperation agreement in place we can conduct experiments with the robot and related gamification applications on the beach and boulevard of Scheveningen.

 Here it is!
 The prototype of our BeachBot is ready.
 Proud of the Minor Robotics team.
 Excellent Demo Day performance at RoboHouse.
 Next step: getting BB ready to go outside.

 From 7 -10th of January BB had a booth at Eureka park, next to Holland Tech Square.
 Amazing experience to be part of CES.tech and to receive so many positive feedback.

 Are you an engineer, game developer or industrial designer?

-Cigarette butts and microplastics that roam around on the beach effect the health of sea water, species and eventually our food chain.
+Small litter that roams around on the beach effects the health of sea water, species and eventually our food chain.

 Did you know that one cigarette filter can poison hundreds liters of water?
 Filters won't tear down and breakdown into microplastics.